ebaauw/homebridge-soma/README.md

 ```
 sudo setcap cap_net_raw+eip $(eval readlink -f `which node`)
 ```

-Note that this plugin is still under development.
+Note that this command needs to be repeated after each update of NodeJS.

 ### Command-Line Tool
 Homebridge SOMA includes two command-line tools, `ble`, to interact with generic